- Talent 100 Mentor

 - Bachelor of Science (Advanced) / Doctor of Medicine at the University of Sydney

-- Dux of the School (Knox Grammar School), Academic Scholarship recipient, Outstanding Service to the School (Senior) Award, Da Vinci Decathlon National Champion 2013, International Runners‑up 2013.
+- 3rd in State for Chemistry, Dux of the School (Knox Grammar School), Academic Scholarship recipient, Outstanding Service to the School (Senior) Award, Da Vinci Decathlon National Champion 2013, International Runners‑up 2013.

 I love the environment of Talent 100!
 It is much more than a general tutoring business, it offers excellent resources and facilitates friendliness between students and staff.
 The opportunity to personally engage with the students and pass on my own experiences will be highly gratifying.